 2. SquadCast

 SquadCast is a cloud-based remote recording studio that ensures high-quality audio and video content creation.
-It is designed for podcasters, video creators, and professionals who need reliable, high-quality recordings.

 Features